dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud/architecture.md

 description: "Information about the architecture, communication, and security of dbt Cloud"
 ---

-This page is intended to help practitioners and those interested in the architecture and data flow of the hosted dbt Cloud product.
+This page helps practitioners and those interested in dbt Cloud's architecture and data flow.

 ## About dbt Cloud architecture